isabelle-np/isabelle-np.github.io/src/studies/hey-bartender/index.md

 ![Hey Bartender](persona2.png)

 ###Success
-<p class="body">While we were given 10 KPIs, we prioritized certain metrics to reflect our definition of success for Hey Bartender.
+<p class="nomargin">While we were given 10 KPIs, we prioritized certain metrics to reflect our definition of success for Hey Bartender.
 Based on the user's ideal experience with our website, we wanted to focus on the following KPIs:</p>
 <ul>
     <li>Total Visits</li>
     <li>Bounce Rate</li>